Links on SoundGuys may earn us a commission. Learn more.

 Outdoor athletes have few truly safe options when it comes to workout earbuds, and Bose is bringing a fine solution to the table with the Bose Sport Open Earbuds.
-These are explicitly for outdoor enthusiasts who want a soundtrack to underscore their adventures.
-The non-occluding design may look strange, but the Sport Open Earbuds work well and sound better than bone conduction headphones.
-Let’s see all that these earphones have to offer, and what they’re lacking.
+These earbuds are explicitly for outdoor enthusiasts who want a soundtrack to underscore their adventures.
+The non-occluding design may look strange, but the Sport Open Earbuds works well and sounds better than bone conduction headphones.

-- Outdoor athletes are the target audience for Sport Open Earbuds because they don’t block your ear canals, which keeps you aware of your surroundings at all times.
+- Outdoor athletes are the target audience for Sport Open Earbuds because the buds don’t block your ear canals, which keeps you aware of your surroundings at all times.
 Audio quality is good and certainly better than most bone conduction headphones (which these aren’t).

-The Bose Sport Open Earbuds are unlike other true wireless earphones because they don’t include a charging case.
+The Bose Sport Open Earbuds is unlike other pair of wireless earphones because the buds don’t include a charging case.
 Instead, Bose supplies you with an oblong, thin carrying case with a felt interior.
 The textured finish makes the case easy to grip, but it also attracts plenty of dust, dirt, and lint.
 There’s nothing remarkable about the case; it just works.

 Learn more: Ultimate headphone buying guide